uvarc/rc-website/content/userinfo/storage/research-standard.md

 The _Research Standard_ storage provides users with a solution for research data storage and collaboration.
 Members in the same group have access to a shared directory created by the team lead or PI.
 Group membership can be defined and managed through <a href="http://its.virginia.edu/mygroups/" target="_blank">ITS
-MyGroups system</a>.
+MyGroups system</a> (requires VPN connection).
 Research Standard storage is mounted on the Rivanna HPC cluster and can also be accessed on a personal computer with an SMB mount, allowing for point-and-click file manipulation.

 If you are not a researcher, UVA ITS offers Value storage for long-term storage of large scale data.
 More information about ITS's